fieldtrip/website/example/effectsize.md

 On the other hand: if you are doing exploratory research, you should not compute p-values.
 Effect sizes are interesting and relevant to report for both exploratory and hypothesis-driven research.
 {% include markup/end %}

-The [ERF_orig.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/example/effectsize/ERF_orig.mat) data that is used in this example script is available from our FTP server.
+The [ERF_orig.mat](https://download.fieldtriptoolbox.org/example/effectsize/ERF_orig.mat) data that is used in this example script is available from our download server.
 The same data is used in the other statistics tutorials; the example here specifically follows the [Parametric and non-parametric statistics on event-related fields](/tutorial/eventrelatedstatistics) tutorial.

 The already preprocessed data is based on 151-channel MEG recordings from 10 subjects and consists of single-subject event-related averages for an auditory language task with two conditions: fully incongruent (FIC) and fully congruent (FC) sentence endings.
 See the other tutorials on the [meg-language dataset](/tag/meg-language) for more details.